orectique/protestindex/README.md

-## Annual Protest Index
+## Annual Protest Mapping

-This is the back repository for the [Unrest Evaluation Index (UEI) Project](https://unrest-index.herokuapp.com/).
-UEI is a novel way to compare the intensity of protests across timeframes and locations.
-The interactive graph at [https://unrest-index.herokuapp.com/](https://unrest-index.herokuapp.com/) allows one to compare country-years of protests.
+This is the back repository for the [Unrest Evaluation Mapping (UEM) Project](https://unrest-mapping.herokuapp.com/).
+UEM is a novel way to compare the intensity of protests across timeframes and locations.
+The interactive graph at [https://unrest-index.herokuapp.com/](https://unrest-mapping.herokuapp.com/) allows one to compare country-years of protests.

 ### How to use